Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 What is Social Anxiety Disorder?

 Social anxiety disorder (SAD) is a condition also referred to as social phobia.
 People with social anxiety feel very anxious while confronting social situations, are unable to speak in public, and hesitate to participate in social gatherings.
 The fear of being judged is commonly seen in people with social anxiety.
-They fear if they make any mistake in front of others they will be judged for their actions.
+They fear if they make any mistake in front of others, they will be judged for their actions.
 This fear of being judged develops the feeling of embarrassment in them.

 Symptoms of Social Anxiety Disorder

 Social anxiety disorder (SAD) can show up in the form of a few symptoms.
 These symptoms can affect a person's daily life, affecting school, work, personal, and social interactions.
-People with social anxiety not only suffer from fear of being judged by others but also feeling of embarrassment in social situations.
+People with social anxiety not only suffer from fear of being judged by others but also a feeling of embarrassment in social situations.
 People with social anxiety also face anticipatory anxiety and intense worry about upcoming social events.

 How the Human Body Responds